 Finance costs include the fees paid at loan closing and the interest payments you will make during construction.
 You can’t cut out closing costs, those are what they are.
 But you can time the closing of your construction loan so you can minimize the months you are paying interest.
 Depending on if you are acquiring a lot to build on or if you already own it, will likely determine when you will close your construction loan.
 The only requirement we have is that all financing is in place before the Pre-Construction Meeting.
 Bottom-line, wait as long as possible to close your construction loan to limit the amount of interest you are paying.

 There is no ideal time to move out (each project is different) but we recommend that you move out when you submit for county permit approval.
 This should give you adequate time to get your utilities cut off (requirement for permit approval) and get settled into your temporary housing.
-Assuming the county approves your permits on schedule, the timing of moving out, getting approvals, and starting construction should line up “perfectly“.
+Assuming the county approves your permits “on schedule:, the timing of moving out, getting approvals, and starting construction should line up “perfectly“.

 Tip #2: Choose Selections That Fit Your Budget